hashimati/Service-Requests-Offers-Microservices/README.md

 ```
 ### Step 5: Interaction Between RequestsServcie and OffersService

+In Java microservices development, the services are interacting between each via communication protocols.
+The common ways to achieve communitcations between services:

+1. Web Client
+2. TCP Client and EventBus which are commonly used in [Vertx](https://vertex.io) framework.
+3. WebSocket
+4. Reactive Stream Protocol like [RSocket](RSocket)
+5. RPC which is Remote Procedure Call like GRPC which is using Protobuff protocol or Java RMI.

+We will use Web Client in this application to exchange information between services.
+Micronaut framework provides a client implemenation for web client and reactive streams which is enable developer to implement communtication in intuitive way.

 In the scope of the given requirment, the RequestsService and OffersServices are interacting and exchanging services in three functios:
 1) Submiting offer.
 2) Accepting Offer.
 3) Rejecting Offer.